 Dr. Lucas White of Sunset Veterinary Clinic in Edmond, Oklahoma says that around 80 percent of cats with diabetes have type 2.

-What Causes Diabetes in Cats?
+Causes and Risk Factors of Diabetes in Cats?

 Cat Diabetes Symptoms